andreterceiro/dio-kotlin--estruturas-de-controle-de-fluxo-e-colecoes/README.md

 - Function with the body in the same line as its declaration uses an equal, have no braces and does not need the keyword "return";
 - The "if" in one line also does not have braces.

+# DIO Git repository related to the class

+Please access this 2 sections in [this repository](https://github.com/digitalinnovationone/aprenda-kotlin-com-exemplos):

+- 2_controle_de_fluxo
+- 3_colecoes)